-These needn’t be confined to fiction: You may want to introduce nonfiction or more knowledge-based learning materials at this intersection if you discover your child is drawn to science, history, or adventure.
+These do not need to be confined to fiction: You may want to introduce nonfiction or more knowledge-based learning materials at this intersection if you discover your child is drawn to science, history, or adventure.

-If your child loses interest quickly in Book #1, ask why.
+If your child loses interest quickly in book one, ask why.
 Do they prefer shorter books over chapter books?
 What would they like to read about instead?

 Series are a great means of testing out what sticks and what doesn’t for your child.

 “You could introduce them to a series you enjoyed reading as a kid, or introduce them to one that may cover a different topic than they would normally pick,” suggests Kristen Pishkin, a second-grade teacher in Massachusetts.

 3. Your child will look forward to reading.